 Owner, Founder, Behaviorist

-Bruno the Companion was established in January 2013 by Heather Harberg.
-Her love and dedication to animals started from a very young age with her family’s pets, Bourbon who was half husky and half coyote, Smokey who was a shepherd mix who had horrible fears of noises and her first family cat,Lucky who was rescued by Heather's parents after Lucky was found injured on a highway .
-Observing and learning to communicate as clearly as possible to these pets was very important to Heather because she loved them and wanted to be the best she could be for them.
+Bruno the Companion was established in January 2013 by me, Heather Harberg.
+My love and dedication to animals started from a very young age with our family’s pets, Bourbon who was half husky and half coyote, Smokey who was a shepherd mix who had horrible fears of noises and my first family cat,Lucky who was rescued by my parents after Lucky was found injured on a highway after being thrown from a truck .
+These pets from my childhood sparked my love and I learned so much from them.

-Ever since then, she has never stopped opening her heart to all living creatures and learning new things every day.
-All the experiences that Heather encounters give her a great understanding when communicating with animals and the passion to want to educate owners as well as the public about proper care for animals including proper handling and a process for clear, calm behavior modification.
+All the experiences that I have encountered gave me a great understanding when communicating with animals and the passion to want to educate owners as well as the public about proper care for animals including proper handling and a process for clear, calm behavior modification.

-Heather's first dog was a half Border collie and half Welsh Corgi, his name was Sneakers.
+My first dog was half Border collie and half Welsh Corgi, his name was Sneakers.
 He was all about herding the kids and keeping everyone in line!
-He was perfect!
-Unfortunately Sneakers passed away when Heather was in High School at only 8 years old.
+Unfortunately Sneakers passed away when I was in High School at only 8 years old.
 It was my second dog who would teach me the most!

-Her second dog was an American Staffordshire (commonly known as “Pit Bull”) named Bruno found in the middle of the street and was almost ran over by her truck.She stopped and there was this tiny ball all curled up and scared.
+My second dog was an American Staffordshire (commonly known as “Pit Bull”) named Bruno found in the middle of the street after I almost ran him over.
 Bruno was the most loyal and loving dog, and yet was highly misunderstood by society simply because of his breed.
-Bruno changed many people’s minds about what this breed is all about and helped guide Heather into wanting to continue to educate people even after losing Bruno to heart cancer at only 6 years of age.
+Bruno changed many people’s minds about what this breed is all about and helped guide me into wanting to continue to educate people even after losing Bruno to heart cancer at only 6 years of age.

-Heather currently has a 6 year old deaf American Staffordshire named Lucky, a 2 year old yellow lab named Lexi and a 10 month old Goldendoodle named June Bug.
+Currently my personal pack consists of a 6 year old deaf American Staffordshire named Lucky, a 2 year old yellow lab named Lexi and a 10 month old Goldendoodle named June Bug.
 Both Lexi and June Bug have been serving the community with their therapy work at various locations around the metro area.

-Using our systems and methods I have rescued hundreds of animals and has worked with several other CO rescues to help save more animals and pass along the methods that when used correctly can help animals understand our needs and ultimetly save more lives.
+Using our systems and methods I have rescued hundreds of animals and have worked with several other CO rescues to help save more animals and pass along our methods.

-This led to the creation of Bruno the Companion as a business and as an animal rescue both of which focus on Behavior Modification using our BTC methodology- designed by the animals.
+This led to the creation of Bruno the Companion as a pet care service business and as a public education platform for pet professionals.